Infineon/multi-half-bridge/multi-half-bridge.wiki/pythonWiki.md

 ```

 ### Clone the repository
 Once the library is installed clone the repository ([link](......)).
-Migrate to the example folder and execute the examples from the terminal or from the editor in Raspberry pi.
+Migrate to the example folder and execute the examples from the terminal or from the editor in Raspberry Pi.

-**Note**:- Examples can be seen in action once the hat is stacked on the top of Raspberry pi with DC Motor intact.
+**Note**:- Examples can be seen in action once the HAT is stacked on the top of Raspberry Pi with DC Motor intact.